rafalcode/wavchudit/README.md

 # "wavchudit" repository
 A set of command-line tools to edit wav files.
 Coded in C with only C standard library dependencies.
 Useful for breaking wavfiles into smaller, more manageable chunks.
-Beware that wavfiles are read into memory while editing: no streaming methods are used.
+Some wav files can be very big, so it's besti not to read them into memory in one go, and rather navigate them as files using fseek.
+However, if there is no effort in this code to limit the size of the wav chuns that are read in, and sometimes these can be big 8>2G) too.

 In essence, these tools are very similar to certain small functions of the SoX program, but with a different slant.